Inevitable-debug/Azure-Hardening-IAM-Lab/risk report/README.md

   </tr>
   <tr>
     <th>Description</th>
-    <td>Agent Smith can reset Trinity's password and may be able to disable or bypass Multi-Factor Authentication (MFA)</td>
+    <td colspan = "3">Agent Smith can reset Trinity's password and may be able to disable or bypass Multi-Factor Authentication (MFA)</td>
   </tr>
   <tr>
     <th>Cause</th>
-    <td>Misconfiguration of roles for users in the Microsoft 365 Tenant</td>
+    <td colspan = "3">Misconfiguration of roles for users in the Microsoft 365 Tenant</td>
   </tr>
   <tr>
     <th></th>